- A convenient home money pit

-Some things should never be calculated.
+Some things should never be calculated, including the cost of beekeeping.
 I learned this basic lesson many years ago from a skating coach.
 After I won my first gold medal — okay, it was some kind of yellow metal medal — I tried to tally the money I spent on skates, lessons, rink fees, travel, competitions, practice clothes, sequined costumes, motels, and meals out.
 The amount was staggering.
 When I mentioned this to my coach, he said, “Never add it together.
 It ruins the joy.”

 You could view his advice as self-serving, after all, I was a substantial part of his meal ticket.
 But emotionally, he was absolutely correct.
 Why ruin a good thing by fulminating over the cost?